twentyOne2x/attnmarkets/docs/protocol-design/squads-safe-remediation.md

 ### 4. Docs & runbooks
 - [ ] Document exact backend steps to restart a failed safe (SQL or API).
-- [ ] Update sponsor onboarding guide to emphasise: use Live mode on devnet, ensure API credentials are refreshed, and how to recover from failure.
+- [ ] Update user onboarding guide to emphasise: use Live mode on devnet, ensure API credentials are refreshed, and how to recover from failure.
 - [ ] Link to the new Playwright spec to demonstrate expected behaviour.
 - [ ] Add a runbook note (Cloud Run + Vercel) reminding engineers to capture both the 404 portfolio logs and the `POST /v1/squads/safes` trace ID when triaging future duplicate failures.